-The AIAC was established as part of our inaugural DIAP.
+CN's Access Inclusion Advisory Committee (AIAC) was established as part of our inaugural DIAP.
 Through regular meetings, the AIAC shapes and advises on the development, implementation and monitoring of the DIAP.
 The AIAC's members include people with lived experience of disability, carers, disability service providers, disability advocates and councillor representatives.
 The committee provides CN staff with the unique opportunity to enhance delivery through insight from highly relevant stakeholders.

-The actions identified in this DIAP should not be seen as the only actions CN is undertaking, or will undertake, to promote a more inclusive community between 2021-2025.
-However, the Plan indicates identified priorities and actions formulated in response to research as well as internal and community consultation.
+The actions identified in this DIAP should not be seen as the only actions CN is undertaking, or will undertake, to promote a more inclusive community between 2022-2026.
+However, the plan indicates identified focus areas and actions formulated in response to research as well as internal and community consultation.